nkutsche/SchematronQuickFix-2017-11-17/README.md

 The slides and the sample files are based on a presentation I gave (in German) at the [Markupforum 2017](http://www.markupforum.de/programm.html#v7) on November 17, 2017 and more detailed at the XUGS meeting on November 29, 2017.

+## Escali Plugin Documentation

+The [documentation folder](documentation/README.md) contains a small documentation of the Escali Plugin.

 ## Project content

 The slides are available in the formats [PDF](SQF-Escali.pdf) and [PowerPoint](SQF-Escali.pptx).